Home Wine Making With Fruits

 Just as can be the case with grape wine making, leaving the pulp with the juice for the first week or so of fermentation will also intensify the wine’s body, character and deepen its color.
 The pulp is where a lot of a fruit’s character lies.

-During this fermentation period the pulp is broken down and a considerable part is liquefied with the aid of Pectic Enzymes.
+During this fermentation period the pulp is broken down and a considerable part is liquefied with the aid of Pectic Enzymes, which can be purchased here at EC Kraus.
 Natural tannins and other goodies that reside in the pulp are eventually released into the juice.
 By utilizing the pulp in this manner, not only are you producing a homemade fruit wine with more body and character.
 But, you are producing a wine that is more stable and will retain its flavor and color for longer periods of time.

 FRUIT WINEMAKING - TESTING AND ADJUSTING AVAILABLE SUGARS